 Most moms I know, including myself, would make great professors.
 We’re naturally skilled in the art of lecturing.
 The words flow effortlessly and profusely from our mouths, especially when we perceive a character flaw in our youngster.
-We practice verbose correction, and we hone our techniques.
-In all that however, often we aren’t capturing teachable character moments as well as we could!
+In all that, however, we aren’t growing character with teachable moments as well as we could!

 Take the recent “Episode of the Dirty Socks.”
 I have this thing about dirty socks going in the laundry basket.
 My boys, in particular, really know how to dirty up a sock!
 The expansive muddy swamp near our home does nothing but contribute to our laundry horrors.

 After multiple incidents picking up the slimiest socks in existence, I was fired up.
-I lined up my boys and, believe me, they got quite the earful about the importance of keeping their dirty socks off the carpet, and properly dispensed into the dirty laundry basket.
+I lined up my boys and, believe me, they got quite the earful about the importance of keeping their dirty socks off the carpet.
+They were told again how to properly dispense them into the dirty laundry basket.
 I gave all the reasons in the book about protecting the carpet, the difficulty of stain treating the carpet, the value of keeping those dirty socks put away, and the need to avoid spreading germs.
 I really was on a roll.

-Since the “Episode of the Dirty Socks” had really inconvenienced me, I felt it really was a good time to launch into teaching some valuable character lessons.
+Since this episode had really inconvenienced me, I felt it really was a good time to launch into teaching some valuable character lessons.

 - I correlated the effects of boys who pick up their dirty socks with men who can hold down a job and be effective in their careers.

-- I made a federal case for the fact that no woman is going to marry a man who throws his dirty socks on the floor, especially not slimy ones!
+- A federal case was made by me for the fact that no woman is going to marry a man who throws his dirty socks on the floor, especially not slimy ones!

-- I expounded on the importance of initiative in taking care of one’s socks, the beauty of orderliness, and the need to show consideration for others.
+- Expounding on the importance of initiative, I focused on taking care of one’s socks and the beauty of orderliness.
+I also expressed the need to show consideration for others.

 I finally took a deep breath, satisfied that I had made my point loud and clear, and proceeded on my day.